 - Potential for underdosing hormone (if dosing is done inaccurately)

 - Potential for weight gain (if dosing is done inaccurately)

-- Potential for water retention, depression, dizziness and weight gain (specifically if progesterone dose is too high)
+- Potential for water retention, depression, dizziness, and weight gain (specifically if the progesterone dose is too high)

 Limitations & Who Should use Hormone Pellets

 Hormone pellets certainly aren’t for everyone, but I’ve combined a list of patients who tend to do well on this type of hormone therapy below:

 - Those who desire the “set it and forget it approach”

 - Those who travel frequently or who frequently forget to use gels/creams

 - Those who have trouble remembering to apply their hormones on a daily basis